-- (12) The pleading or the exhibits, declarations, and attachments filed with the pleading exceed the page limits set forth in rule 1110 of these rules or in rule 5.152, 5.153 or 5.157 of the Rules of Procedure, or exceed a higher page limit granted by the court. - (13) The pleading includes a document with confidential information redacted and the certificate of service does not indicate that unredacted copies have been provided to all other parties and the court in sealed envelopes pursuant to rule 5.40 (D) of the Rules of Procedure. - (b) In addition to the reasons for rejection set forth in this rule, pleadings submitted for electronic filing pursuant to rules 1130 et seq. will be rejected by the electronic filing service provider or the Clerk for the reasons set forth in rule 1135. - (c) All other pleadings presented for filing in the State Bar Court will be filed by the Clerk.
+- (12) The pleading or the exhibits, declarations, and attachments filed with the pleading exceed the page limits set forth in rule 1110 of these rules or in rule 5.152, 5.153 or 5.157 of the Rules of Procedure, or exceed a higher page limit granted by the court. - (13) The pleading includes a document with confidential information redacted and the certificate of service does not indicate that unredacted copies have been provided to all other parties and the court in sealed envelopes pursuant to rule 5.40 (D) of the Rules of Procedure. - (14) The submitting party has been declared a vexatious litigant, is prohibited from filing without first obtaining leave of court, and has not obtained such leave, except as provided in the pre-filing order and rule 5.19 (E) of the Rules of Procedure. - (b) All other pleadings presented for filing in the State Bar Court will be filed by the Clerk.
 However, the fact that a pleading is accepted for filing does not mean that it does not contain some other defect that may be raised by an opposing party or the court, such as lack of timeliness, defects in service, failure to comply with the Rules of Procedure, and other defects in pleadings.
-Such defect(s) may result in denial of the motion or other relief sought or in striking the pleading, whether or not the defect is raised by the opposing party. - (d) If a party whose pleading has been rejected under this rule submits a corrected pleading for filing, the pleading shall be accompanied by a proof of service showing that the corrected pleading has been re-served on all parties and, if appropriate, by a motion for late filing.
+Such defect(s) may result in denial of the motion or other relief sought or in striking the pleading, whether or not the defect is raised by the opposing party. - (c) If a party whose pleading has been rejected under this rule submits a corrected pleading for filing, the pleading shall be accompanied by a proof of service showing that the corrected pleading has been re-served on all parties and, if appropriate, by a motion for late filing.

-Revised March 1, 2020; November 1, 2020; July 31, 2023; June 3, 2024
+Revised March 1, 2020; November 1, 2020; July 31, 2023; June 3, 2024; July 21, 2025.